Practice Development for Medical Expert Witnesses

 In the olden days, a doctor would receive hard copies, flag them, annotate them in the margins and other techniques to quickly get to what is important.

-This is essential when you write a report or prep for testimony.
+This is valuable information when you write a report or prep for testimony.

 Annotating e-documents

-I use Adobe Acrobat Pro; it is my go-to and has many valuable features.
+With electronic records, Adobe Acrobat Pro contains features to make comments, track your notes, and organize documents.
 I’m sure there is other similar software.
-Let me know what you use*
+Let me know what you use.*

 Managing records with Acrobat Pro

-Adobe’s subscription plan for Acrobat Pro is $19.99/month.** I am not an Adobe salesperson and have zero investment in my recommendation.
-I have been using Adobe software for more than 20 years, however, and they are the gold standard for certain types of software.
-(Note: Adobe Reader is a different animal.)
+Adobe’s subscription plan for Acrobat Pro is $19.99/month.** Disclosure: I do not receive recompense from Adobe and have zero investment in my recommendation.
+However, I have been using Adobe software for more than 20 years and their products are the gold standard for certain types of software.
+(Note: the free Adobe Reader does not have the valuable features in Acrobat Pro.)

 6 favorite features

-- Password-protect your report, so it cannot be altered by anyone.
+1. Save your report as a .pdf and use Acrobat to password-protect it, so it cannot be altered by anyone.

-- Watermarking (see Unretained Expert watermark in the CV section of this page)
+6. Watermarking (see Unretained Expert watermark in the CV section of this page.)

 *Let me know about other software and why you like it.
 I’ll share it here.

 ** Adobe’s Creative Cloud Suite consists of 20+ programs for $54.99/month.
-Yesterday I asked them for a discount and they offered $24.99 without a beat.
-If you can get the lower price, $24.99 beats $19.99 for 20x the value.
+On my last renewal date, I asked for a discount and they offered $24.99.
+Asking is always better.
 I’m happy to tell you more about the CC Software’s value for a med-legal Expert Witness.
 Drop me a line.

 Online calendar for deadlines and time management